Saurabh8657/Invest_Master/README.md

 ### Frontend

-The frontend of CryptoCoinX is deployed on Versal.
-You can access the deployed application at [Versal Frontend Link](https://data-horizon-1234.vercel.app/).
+The frontend of Invest Master is deployed on Versal.
+You can access the deployed application at [Versal Frontend Link](https://invest-master.vercel.app/signin).

 ### Backend